spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/revoke-api-key.md

 tags: ["user-management", "authentication", "api-key"]
 ---

-You can revoke an API key from Palette.
+You can revoke an API key you created in Palette.
 A tenant admin can also revoke an API key created by another user within the tenant.
 A revoked API key cannot be used to authenticate API requests and requires a re-activation to be used again.

-Tenant administrators have the ability to revoke an API key in the tenant.
-Select the tenant tab below to learn more about revoking an API key as a tenant admin.
+Tenant administrators can revoke an API key in the tenant.
+Select the Tenant tab below to learn more about revoking an API key as a tenant admin.

 Use the steps outlined below for the workflow you want to perform: